tlorenzi/graphql-design-tutorial/TUTORIAL.md

   Product
 }
 ```

-To get this simplified representation, I took out all scalar fields, all field
-names, and all nullability information.
-What you're left with still looks kind
-of like GraphQL but lets you focus on higher level of the types and their
-relationships.

 *Rule #1: Always start with a high-level view of the objects and their
 relationships before you deal with specific fields.*